 Psalm 139:13-15 (NASB)

-In the gospel accounts of Jesus life and ministry, we are told that Christ said this about Lazarus’ illness,
+In the gospel accounts of Jesus’ life and ministry, we are told that Christ said this about Lazarus’ illness,

 But when Jesus heard this, He said, “This sickness is not to end in death, but for the glory of God, so that the Son of God may be glorified by it.”
 John 11:4 (NASB)

 That is, Lazarus’ sickness had a purpose.
 His sickness was designed to bring glory to God.
-In fact, we are told that Jesus remained to Bethany and did not rush to heal Lazarus (John 14:6).
+In fact, we are told that Jesus remained in Bethany and did not rush to heal Lazarus (John 14:6).
 Later Martha states that Lazarus died because Jesus had not rushed to heal him (John 14:21).
 That is, Jesus intentionally delayed coming to Lazarus and healing him.
 After Jesus arrived, he replied to Martha that the raising of Lazarus from the dead was for the glory of God.

-In John 9:2-3 we are told that Christ’s disciples thought that a man had a physical defect at birth due to his own sin or his parents’ sin.
-Jesus replied that neither had the man or his parents sinned (John 9:2).
+In John 9:2-3, we are told that Christ’s disciples thought that a man had a physical defect at birth due to his own sin or his parents’ sin.
+Jesus replied that neither the man or his parents had sinned (John 9:2).
 He was born blind so that “the works of God might be displayed in him” for the glory of God.
 This reveals that some people have physical defects for the glory of God and not due to any sin.
 This also reveals that we have the wrong view of physical defects.
 We see them negatively because we are so earthly minded.
 We are trying to make life on this planet like heaven.
 But heaven is where there will not be any suffering (Revelation 21:4).

 God Allows Some To Have Illnesses, Sickness and Disease

 Some physical defects, illnesses, sickness or disease are due to sin as revealed in the conflict between Moses, Aaron and Miriam (Numbers 12:1-10).
 Aaron and Miriam had objected to Moses marrying a Chushite woman (Number 12:1).
-Apparently the conflict was significant because God defended Moses by rebuking Aaron and Miriam (Numbers 12:8).
+Apparently, the conflict was significant because God defended Moses by rebuking Aaron and Miriam (Numbers 12:8).
 Then God made Miriam leprous.

 So the anger of the LORD burned against them and He departed.But when the cloud had withdrawn from over the tent, behold, Miriam was leprous, as white as snow.
 As Aaron turned toward Miriam, behold, she was leprous.
 Numbers 12:9-10 (NASB)